Dairon Blanco Preview, Player Props: Royals vs. Tigers

 Dairon Blanco vs. Tigers Preview, Player Prop Bets - September 28

-Dairon Blanco returns to action for the Kansas City Royals versus Tarik Skubal and the Detroit TigersSeptember 28 at 1:10 PM ET.
+Dairon Blanco returns to action for the Kansas City Royals against Tarik Skubal and the Detroit TigersSeptember 28 at 1:10 PM ET.

 In his most recent action (on September 17 against the Astros) he went 0-for-2.